streamr-dev/mqtt-streamr/README.md

 # mqtt-streamr

-A command line utility for bridging data from a MQTT broker to [Streamr](https://www.streamr.com) with stream auto-creation and other useful features.
+A command line utility for bridging data from a MQTT broker to [Streamr Network](https://streamr.network) with stream auto-creation and other useful features.
+This utility is basically a script with a MQTT client and a Streamr light node, and some code to glue the two together.

 ## Installation